 Several primary arguments underlie the belief that such a company could successfully disrupt the pharmaceutical value chain.
 First, the size and attractiveness of the market ($500 billion in revenues) could warrant aggressive investment.
 Indeed, pharmacy is the second-largest retail category in the United States and the only large category in which Amazon does not yet have a meaningful presence.
 Second, the economic spread across the value chain is large and could be ripe for potential disruption.
 Nearly $100 billion in gross margins are being retained by intermediaries across the pharmacy value chain.
 Finally, evidence exists that demand for direct purchasing of drugs online by consumers could be on the rise.

 One of the big problems of the PBM industry is that they reduce price transparency.
 Each person buying drugs gets a different price depending on what their PBM has negotiated.
 That makes it difficult to comparison shop because there isn’t a single price that everyone pays.
-Each customer has to give their insurance card (or PBM discount card) to a pharmacist and ask for their customized price.
-Hopefully, the advent of online drugs retailers of will reduce that problem by making prices easier to comparison shop.
+Each customer has to give their insurance card (or separate PBM discount card) to a pharmacist and ask for their customized price.
+Hopefully, the advent of online drug retailers of will reduce that problem by making prices easier to comparison shop.

-Another barrier to comparison shopping that I have noticed has arisen during in the PMB era is the decline of universally transferable prescriptions.
+Another barrier to comparison shopping that has arisen during in the PMB era is the decline of universally transferable prescriptions.
 In the twentieth century, doctors gave patients paper prescriptions that they could take anywhere which made it easy to comparison shop.
 Nowadays my doctors usually want to send a single electronic prescription to a single retailer which locks me in and makes it hard to comparison shop.
 If you find that your pharmacy has ridiculous prices you have to go back to your doctor and request another electronic prescription.
 It would be simple in the information age to have a transferable electronic prescription that worked better than the old paper system, but the people who have designed our electronic prescription system have made it more profitable for the pharmaceutical industry by reducing consumer power.
 Are PBMs partly to blame?
 Well they call themselves the managers of our pharmaceutical benefits and they took over this role shortly before the transition to the electronic system.
 If they wanted a better electronic system that gave consumers as much flexibility as the old system, they have a lot of behind-the-scenes power to manage how pharmaceuticals are sold.